zen0bit/awesome-stars/topics.md

 ## dotfiles

+- [AhmedSaadi0/NibrasShell](https://github.com/AhmedSaadi0/NibrasShell) - A Linux "rice" configuration using Hyprland and Quickshell, featuring a curated selection of themes: Dracula, Catppuccin, Nord, Material, Gruvbox, and TokyoNight.
+Highly customizable for personalized
 - [Speyll/dotfiles](https://github.com/Speyll/dotfiles) - Efficiency meets aesthetics, my dotfiles are fine-tuned for a seamless Linux experience.
 Take control of your system with this clean, minimalistic configuration. 🚀
 - [gpakosz/.tmux](https://github.com/gpakosz/.tmux) - Oh my tmux!
 My self-contained, pretty & versatile tmux configuration made with 💛🩷💙🖤❤️🤍
 - [JaKooLit/Hyprland-Dots](https://github.com/JaKooLit/Hyprland-Dots) - Hyprland configuration files or dotfiles - This repo is used as main repo for all my Distro-Hyprland Install Scripts.
 See the readme